makeabilitylab/physcomp/communication/p5js-serial.md

 {:toc}
 ---

 We've only started to scratch the surface of what's possible in combining Arduino+Computers.
-In this lesson (and the next), we're going to use [p5.js](https://p5.js.org/) to help demonstrate this potential.
+In this lesson (and the next), we're going to use a creative coding tool, called [p5.js](https://p5.js.org/), to help demonstrate this potential.
 It should be fun!

 <!-- TODO: consider showing one of our earlier p5.js videos we made for HCID with a controller? -->